-One of the best ways to prevent opioid addictions later in life is to educate middle and high school-age teens on the dangers of addiction.
-In 2017, $3 million went to Arizona high schools to combat the rising numbers of drug use among teens.
-One in five 12th-graders in Pima County self-reported having tried opioids at least once, 48% have tried marijuana, and 72% have had an entire serving of alcohol.
+One of the best ways to prevent Opioid addictions later in life is to educate middle and high school-age teens on the dangers of addiction.
+At least $3 million has gone to Arizona high schools to combat the rising numbers of drug use among teens.
+One in 5 12th-graders in Pima County self-reported having tried Opioids at least once, 48% having tried Marijuana, and 72% having had an entire serving of alcohol.
 The majority of these substances were provided by friends, according to respondents.

 Treatment For Drug Abuse In Tucson

-Unsupervised detox is generally not recommended for those suffering from intense addictions or from opioid addiction as side effects such as seizures can occur.
-Medically-trained staff are better able to handle patients suffering withdrawal and can greatly increase comfortability throughout the process for the individual.
+Unsupervised detox is generally not recommended for those suffering from intense addictions or from Opioid addiction, as side effects (such as seizures) can occur.
+Medically-trained staff are better able to handle patients suffering withdrawal and can greatly increase comfort throughout the process for the individual.

-Regrettably, Arizona ranks in the top 5 states for the percent of adults with unmet drug treatment needs, though research within the state has shown that drug treatment can reduce the rate of recidivism by half.
+Regrettably, Arizona has ranked in the top 5 states for the percentage of adults with unmet drug treatment needs, though research within the state has shown that drug treatment can reduce the rate of recidivism by half.
 While Pima County does not directly provide treatment services, the Tucson government makes “substantial investments in improving the availability and accessibility of behavioral health care and by involvement in many community initiatives that seek to improve the quality of care” in the Tucson community and for its most vulnerable citizens.
 Accordingly, there are a number of private and public options for those seeking treatment within their city.

 Traveling For Rehab

 Oftentimes, individuals will find greater success in recovery when they travel away from home for rehabilitation.
 When you travel for rehab, you remove yourself from everyday stressors that can impede your journey to recovery.
 It also gives you the opportunity to fully immerse yourself in the treatment process and focus on healing.
-If you or a loved one are battling addiction, there is hope.
+If you or a loved one is battling addiction, there is hope.
 For more information on treatment options, contact a treatment provider today.